ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/view-email-security-reports.md

 ![Encryption report](media/encryptionreport-defaultview.png)

 When the report first opens, you'll see data about encryption methods used on email messages for the past seven (7) days.
-You can change the date range and details in the report by clicking Filters in the upper right corner of the screen.
+You can change the date range and details in the report by clicking **Filters** in the upper right corner of the screen.

 ![Encryption report filters](media/encryptionreport-filters.png)

-You can also use the Break down by menu to view data by encryption template (or method).
+You can also use the **Break down by** menu to view data by encryption template (or method).

 ![Encryption method or template](media/encryptionreport-breakdownby.png)

-And, you can use the View data by menu to change the view to see counts of encrypted messages to the top five recipient domains.
+And, you can use the **View data by** menu to change the view to see counts of encrypted messages to the top five recipient domains.

 ![Encryption report view data by menu](media/encryptionreport-viewdataby.png)

 With the flexibility of the new Encryption report, you can view trends and take appropriate actions.
 For example, if you see a high number of email messages encrypted by users, you might want to add an encryption policy to automate encryption for certain use cases.
 (To get help with that, see [Define mail flow rules to encrypt email messages in Office 365](define-mail-flow-rules-to-encrypt-email.md).)
 As another example, if you have a number of encryption templates available but no one is using them, you might explore whether users need training for that feature.

-Use this report enables your organization's security and compliance team to monitor how message encryption is being used, and whether further actions are needed.
+This report enables your organization's security and compliance team to monitor how message encryption is being used, and to determine whether further actions are needed.

 ## Threat Protection Status report